Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Deformation Potential

 where ${\bm \varepsilon}_{\mathbf{q}\lambda}$ is the polarization unit vector, $\rho_m$ and $\mathcal{V}$ are the mass density and the volume (or the area in two dimensions) of the solid, respectively.
 The field operator above can be understood as a canonically quantized version of the classical lattice displacement field considered, e.g., in Refs.~\cite{landau2013classical, Hamaguchi2017}.
-It also agrees with the quantum field presented in the textbook by Mahan~\cite{Many-Particle}.
+It also agrees with the quantum field presented in the textbook by Mahan [see Eq.
+(1.85) of Ref. \cite{Many-Particle}].

 Analogous to Eq. \eqref{eq:DPdef}, the quantum field of the deformation potential is determined as

 where the parameter